consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ### Glossary
 For clarity, we include here a glossary of HC-related concepts used throughout the spec:
-- __Subnet__: Hierarchical consensus sidechain that keeps its own independent state, consensus algorithm, message pool, and broadcast layer, but that is able to seamlessly interact and communicate with other subnets in the hierarchy.
+- __Subnet__: Hierarchical consensus network that keeps its own independent state, consensus algorithm, message pool, and broadcast layer, but that is able to seamlessly interact and communicate with other subnets in the hierarchy.
 - __Rootnet__: First network from which all new subnets are spawned and the hierarchy is built.
 In our case, the Filecoin mainnet.
 - __Parent Subnet__: Network from which a new subnet (child) is spawned.
 The parent is the anchor of trust in the hierarchy for all of its children.
-- __Peer/Node of a subnet__: A full-node participating in a specific subnet (i.e. a member of the subnet syncing its full state).
+- __Peer/Node of a subnet__: A full node participating in a specific subnet (i.e. a member of the subnet syncing its full state).
+- __Validator__: Peer of the subnet with the right to propose new blocks and to participate in the block validation protocol.
-- __User/Client of a subnet__: Light-node of a subnet (i.e. participant but not necessarily syncing the full state of the subnet).
+- __User/Client of a subnet__: Light node of a subnet (i.e. participant but not necessarily syncing the full state of the subnet).
 - __Native Token__: Rootnet token, used for the interaction with the HC protocol.
 In our case, `FIL`.
 - __Circulating Supply__: Number of native tokens transferred into a subnet for use therein.
 - __Cross-net messages__: Messages originated in a subnet and directed to some other subnet in the hierarchy.